#{ServerName}

 Hay-on-Wye guide - Brecon Beacons

-Canoeing or kayaking along the River Wye is an exhilarating outdoor activity and you’ll pass through stunning Welsh countryside as you make your way through the Brecon Beacons National Park.
+Canoeing or kayaking along the River Wye is an exhilarating outdoor activity and you’ll pass through stunning Welsh countryside as you make your way through the Bannau Brycheiniog National Park.
 The river is easily accessible from Hay-on-Wye with both boat hire and guided half and full-day canoe tours available.
 A typical route to the nearby village of Glasbury, which is about 5 miles along the river, will take about 2 hours paddling each way.

 Hay Castle